 In full transparency, the following is a press release from the Massachusetts Attorney General’s office. (stock photo)

-Joining AG Healey, California Attorney General Rob Bonta, and Illinois Attorney General Kwame Raoul in filing the comments are the attorneys general of Colorado, Connecticut, Delaware, the District of Columbia, Michigan, Minnesota, New Jersey, New Mexico, Nevada, New York, North Carolina, Oregon, Rhode Island, Vermont, Washington, and Wisconsin, as well as the State of Hawaii Office of Consumer Protection.
+In the filing the amicus brief, AG Healey joins the attorneys general of California, Colorado, Connecticut, Delaware, the District of Columbia, Hawaii, Illinois, Maine, Maryland, Minnesota, Nevada, New Jersey, New Mexico, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Vermont, and Washington.